durrantX/dsc-phase-2--project/README.md

 Approximately 3.6 percent of the variability in global sales can be explained by the length of the movie.
  F-statistic is 65.31,  low p-value,  (Prob (F-statistic):  1.18e-15) suggesting that the regression model is statistically significant.

 Overall, the regression model suggests that there is a statistically significant positive relationship between the runtime of movies and their global sales.
-However, the low R-squared value indicates that the model explains only a small portion of the variance in gross sales, suggesting that other factors not included in the model may also influence  global sales.
+The low R-squared value indicates that the model explains only a small portion of the variance in gross sales, suggesting that other factors not included in the model may also influence  global sales.

  ### Run a Simple Linear Regression with runtime  as the Predictor and domestic sales as dependent variable

-As previous  analysis above indicates, the length of the movie has a realtionship with sales.
+As previous  analysis above indicates, the length of the movie has a relationship with sales.
 Analysis delves further quantifying the strength of the relationship in the domestic and foreign market.
 ### Findings
- The ordinary least square  regression was used to test if  movie length(runtime_minutes) significantly predicted doemestic sales.
+ The OLS  regression was used to test if  movie length(runtime_minutes) significantly predicted doemestic sales.
 Coefficients:
 The intercept (const) is  -18,440,000. runtime_minutes  6.351e+05